curityio/account-linking-recipes/doc/4-migrating-to-passkeys.md

 | ---------- | --------- | ---- | --------- |
 | 65c4928a-4bab-11ed-bd06-0242ac120002 | 6f2761a2-6931-413d-8caa-00e4b4f015d3 | webauthn | pQECAyYgASF ... |

-## Account Recovery

-When required, multiple passkeys can be registered by a user, and they are all linked to the same identity.\
-This enables the user to recover if they ever lose their existing passkey.\
-It also enables them to roam across devices when passkey synchronization is not supported.

-## Access Tokens
+### Access Tokens

-Access tokens issued to applications will contain the same details and subject claim as previously.\
+For all users, access tokens issued to applications will contain the same values for the subject claim as previously.\
 So migrating to passkeys will have no impact on your OAuth-secured APIs:

 ```json